wilsonliaows/docs/features/message-template.md

 ---
 title: Message template
 date: 2017-12-09 18:00:00 Z
 ---

 # Message template
-The message template enables you to create static templates for commonly used messages.
-Workato templates use [Mustache](https://mustache.github.io/mustache.5.html) as templating language.
-Template can be used to generate HTML/text/JSON/XML messages.
-Template allows you to separate the message composition logic from the message generation logic.
-This separation enables the template developer to change the format of the message without making changes to the recipe.
+Message templates enable you to create static templates for commonly used messages.
+Workato templates use [Mustache](https://mustache.github.io/mustache.5.html) as the templating language.
+Message templates can be used to generate HTML/text/JSON/XML messages.
+They also allow you to separate the message composition logic (what the message should look like) from the message generation logic (when the message should be sent).
+This separation enables the template developer to change the format of the message without making changes to the recipe that sends the message out.

 Workato templates are "logic-less" as there is no control flow logic in the template(if/else/looping etc).
 The templates use tags for variable substitution, conditional blocks and list iteration.
 Tags are enclosed inside 2 opening and closing curly braces, e.g. `{{`email`}}`.
 Tag syntax determines the tag behavior.

-Every template has an associated input schema.
+Each message template has an associated input schema.
 The schema defines the variables that can be used in the template.
-Schema supports scalar data types(string, integer, date etc.) and complex data types(object, array).
+Schema supports both scalar data types (string, integer, date etc.) and complex data types (object, array).

-The recipe developer supplies the input conforming to the template schema while creating a document from a template.
+The recipe developer has to supply the values for the template schema when creating messages from a template.

-_Example_
+## Message template example

-- The UI developer builds the HTML template for the outgoing mails.
-The template contains CSS and it uses template variables for dynamic content.
+The UI developer builds a HTML template for outgoing emails about shipped products in an order.
+The message template contains CSS and it uses template variables for dynamic content.

 ![HTML template with variable substitution ](/assets/images/message-template/template-with-input.png) *HTML template with variable substitution*

-- The recipe developer generates mail message by providing the template name and the values for message variables.
+The recipe developer generates the email message by selecting the template to use and providing the values for message variables.

 ![Creating a message from a template](/assets/images/message-template/creating-message.jpg) *Creating a message from a template*

 ## Variables
-The variable tag enables you specify placeholders in a template.
-The variable tags are enclosed inside 2 opening and closing curly braces, e.g. `{{`email`}}`.
+The variable tag enables you to specify placeholders in a template.
+Variable tags are enclosed inside 2 opening and closing curly braces, e.g. `{{`email`}}`.
 The template engine will look for the variable `email` in the current context.
-If `email` is not present in the current context then the parent contexts are traversed till the top context.
+If `email` is not present in the current context, then the parent contexts are traversed till the top context.
 An empty string is returned when the variable is not found.

-The variable values are HTML escaped.
-To unescape the value use triple mustache(`{{{email}}}`) or `&` (`{{& email}}`).
+Variable values are HTML escaped.
+To unescape the value use triple mustache (`{{{email}}}`) or `&` (`{{& email}}`).

-_Example_
+### Template definition with variables example

-- Template definition
+We define the template below with the variables `name`, `email`, HTML escaped `bio` and unescaped `bio`.

 ![Template with variables](/assets/images/message-template/template-with-variables.png)
 *Template with variables*

-- Template input
+If we pass in the following values into the template:

 ```javascript
 {